opendocsg/slw-judgments-backfill/2012_SGHC_34/report.md

 her computer. [note: 7]

-41     In _ACU v ACR_ [2011] 1 SLR 1235, I set out the principles for admitting new evidence at this stage.
+41     In _ACU v ACR_ <span class="citation">[2011] 1 SLR 1235</span>, I set out the principles for admitting new evidence at this stage.
 I will not repeat them.
 In summary, the additional evidence which the Wife sought to adduce might have a material bearing on the outcome of the appeal before me.
 In view of the particular circumstances before me, I decided to allow SUM 14782 to admit all the new evidence and then decide what weight to give each piece of new evidence.

 **_Division of matrimonial assets_**